-1 PREV (Previous): Press this pushbutton to go to the previous track if the current track has been playing for less than eight seconds.
-If pressed when the current track has been playing for more than eight seconds, it will go to the beginning of the current track.
+- 1 PREV (Previous): Press this pushbutton to go to the beginning of the current track if more than eight seconds have played.
 The track number will appear on the display.
-If you hold the pushbutton or press it more than once, the player will continue moving back through the CD.

-- 2 NEXT: Press this pushbutton to go to the next track.
+If this pushbutton is held or pressed more than once, the player will continue moving backward through the CD. - 2 NEXT: Press this pushbutton to go to the next track.
 The track number will appear on the display.
-If you hold the pushbutton or press it more than once, the player will continue moving forward through the CD. - 3 REV (Reverse): Press and hold this pushbutton to reverse quickly within a track.
-Release it to play the passage.
-The display will show the elapsed time of the track. - 4 FWD (Forward): Press and hold this pushbutton to advance quickly within a track.
-Release it to play the passage.
-The display will show the elapsed time of the track. - 5 RDM (Random): Press this pushbutton to hear the tracks in random, rather than sequential, order.
+If this pushbutton is held or pressed more than once, the player will continue moving forward through the CD. - 3 REV (Reverse): Press and hold this pushbutton to reverse quickly within a track.
+Release this pushbutton to play the passage.
+The elapsed time of the track will appear on the display.

+4 FWD (Forward): Press and hold this pushbutton to advance quickly within a track.
+Release this pushbutton to play the passage.
+The elapsed time of the track will appear on the display.

+5 RDM (Random): Press this pushbutton to hear the tracks in random, rather than sequential, order.
 RND will appear on the display.
 Press RDM again to turn off random play.
-OFF will appear on the display. - 6 RPT (Repeat): Press this pushbutton once to hear a track over again.
+OFF will appear on the display.

+6 RPT (Repeat): Press this pushbutton once to hear a track over again.
 RPT will appear on the display.
 The current track will continue to repeat.
 Press RPT again to turn off repeat play.
 OFF will appear on the display.

 SEEK ▷: Press the right or the left arrow to go to the next or to the previous track.
 The track number will appear on the display.
+If either arrow is held or pressed more than once, the player will continue moving backward or forward through the CD.